Stanton Chase Managing Partner Çağrı Alkaya Moderates Talk

 Werner: Yes, by nature, of course, the Board has to be diverse.
 We don’t try to stress it in particular, but my experience is that the more diverse the Board members are, the better the Board will be.
 But it is quite difficult because it is mostly a male-dominated economic environment.

 Owen: Unfortunately, the diversity of the candidate pool is limited.
 There are limited female candidates.
-But diversity also comes from a candidate’s background in terms of expertise, so we tend to focus on that as well to see what is needed to turbocharge the business.
-PE has a big responsibility toward providing the capital, but it is also important for PE companies to be diverse.
-Also, there are initiatives that we back.
+However, I expect that to improve over time.
+Nevertheless, diversity also comes from a candidate’s background in terms of expertise and experience, so we tend to focus on that as well to see what is needed to turbocharge the business.
+PE has a big responsibility toward providing the capital, but it is also important for PE owned companies to be diverse.

 Richard: It would also depend on the industry of the portfolio company.
 Although in three of the Boards I sit in, the majority of operational industry positions are led by women.
 The key thing is that you are now ending up proactively countering diversity, and you have to make sure you approach the situation with non-prejudice.
 Also, there is a lot of positive movement coming down from LPs, who are looking at GPs and asking questions about diversity.
 These are considerations that we have to think about.